mihalea/discomatic/README.md

 # discomatic
-This is a practice program used to find circles in static images or images fed from a webcam using the Sobel operator and the Hough Transform.
+This is a program used to find circles in static images or images fed from a webcam using the Sobel operator and the Hough Transform.
 The process of finding them can be summarised as it follows:

 * Scale the image down if it is too big